apapapapaap/Resume---building-platform/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support and questions:
-- Create an issue on GitHub
-- Email: support@resumebuilder.com
-- Documentation: [Project Wiki]

----
 **Built with ❤️ using React, Node.js, and Docker**